-Prerequisite: Women on the Trails: Introduction Program OR have run a 5K in the last year.
-SPEED is not a requirement but participants must be able to run a 5K on trails.
+Prerequisite: Have run a 5K in the last year.
+SPEED is not a requirement but participants must be able to run at least a 5K on trails.

--- Two types of workouts to choose from each week: a longer "steady state" run OR shorter "quality" skills/strength workout; both workouts coached by certified, experienced trail running coaches
+-- Workouts will vary each week: a longer "steady state" run OR shorter "quality" skills/strength workout coached by certified, experienced trail running coaches.

 -- "Trail Talks" on topics like: navigation, trail running form and technique, and nutrition.

 -- Quality, structured workouts based on individual effort but in a "safety-first" and no-drop format.

 -- Trail runs that may last up to 1.5 hours or cover up to 6 miles.

 -- See "Program Perks" below for a more comprehensive list!

 The program is designed for women who have some road or trail running experience.
 All participants must:

 -- Have completed at least a 5K run/race in the last year.

 -- Be able to run 3-6 miles on trails.
 Speed is not a requirement but running is.